gvwilson/thirdbit/src/fiction/iffy/index.md

 she could see that it would want to slip, tip, or flip at every bump and corner.

-Benício took a moment to say a few quiet words over what was left of Arno Severin, then lowered himself gingerly onto the dolly beside her.
+She lowered herself gingerly onto the dolly.
-A plastic crate full of tools sat beside her, and another one with weapons and spare parts for the bots nestled under his elbow.
+A plastic crate full of tools pressed against her side, and another with spare parts for the bots nestled under her elbow.
-None of the weapons had responded to their touch, but they would still add useful weight.

-The Ecologist looked at her and grinned.
-She grinned back.
 "Yip yip!" she said,
 snapping the cables she had rigged as reins.
-("So that I'll have somethin' t' hold onto," she had told Benício, who had nodded straight-faced in response.)

 The bots didn't move.
 Iffy sighed.
 "Forward one quarter speed," she ordered.
 The dolly jerked beneath her as the bots set off at a trot into the tunnel.

-Benício thumbed a handlight and pointed it ahead of them.
+She thumbed a handlight and pointed it ahead of them.
 "Increase speed to one half."
 The dolly's wheels made a sizzling sound as they rolled faster into the unknown.

-Iffy had expected the tunnel to be level, but instead it rose and fell with a kilometer-long rhythm.
-"For drainage?"
-Benício hazarded, though the floor was desert dry.

 After half an hour her back was aching and her backside had gone numb.
-She was about to suggest that they stop to stretch when the two sentry bots pulled up short.
+She was about to order the bots to stop when they pulled up short.
 "Whoa!" she squawked as the dolly smacked hard into their hind legs.

 The bots ignored her.